On Air Now Judi Spiers 6:00am - 8:00am

 Certain announcements are required for legal or compliance reasons - just like 'small print' on posters.
 If not spoken quickly, they'd take up so much time that few advertisers would bother using radio for marketing!

-Boom believes that many serve little purpose to consumers and are disproportionately onerous.
-We - and others - have made representations, but it's outside our control - and most of the ads you hear are not sold directly by us.
+Boom believes that many announcements serve little purpose to consumers and are disproportionately onerous.
+We - and others - have made representations, but it's outside our control.

 Can I pay a monthly fee and have Boom without ads?